-Because leuprolide is expected to cause your menstrual periods to stop, contact your doctor if your periods continue while you are being treated with this medicine.
+Call your doctor if your periods continue while you are being treated with this medicine.

 It is not known whether leuprolide passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Leuprolide is injected under the skin or into a muscle, once every month or once every 3 to 6 months.
 You may be shown how to use injections at home.
 Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles and syringes.

 Because different brands or strengths of leuprolide are used to treat different conditions, it is very important that you receive exactly the brand and strength your doctor has prescribed.
 Always check your medication to make sure you have received the correct brand and type prescribed by your doctor.

 Your symptoms may become temporarily worse as your hormones adjust when you first start using this medication.
 Keep using the medication as directed, and your condition should eventually improve.

 While using leuprolide, you may need frequent blood tests.
 Leuprolide can have long lasting effects on your body and you may also need medical tests for a short time after you stop using this medicine.

 Store Lupron in the original carton at room temperature, away from moisture and heat.